ebezzam/waveprop/README.md

 Following propagation models are implemented.
 All make use of FFT unless otherwise noted.
 - Fraunhofer.
-- Fresnel (one-step, two-step, angular spectrum).
+- Fresnel (one-step, two-step, multi-step, angular spectrum).
 - Angular spectrum, with evanescent waves and option to bandlimit.
-- Direct integration, "brute force" numerical integration.
+- Direct integration (no FFT), "brute force" numerical integration.
+- FFT-DI, linearizes circular convolution of direction integration in DFT domain.
+- Shifted Fresnel, uses three-FFT to model propagation off of optical axis with arbitrary input and output sampling.

 ## Local install